abernicchia-heroku/heroku-kong-proxy/README.md

 This repository contains a Dockerized Kong API Gateway configured to run on Heroku.
 Kong is a popular, open-source API Gateway that helps you manage, secure, and monitor your APIs.

+## Disclaimer

+The author of this article makes any warranties about the completeness, reliability and accuracy of this information. **Any action you take upon the information of this website is strictly at your own risk**, and the author will not be liable for any losses and damages in connection with the use of the website and the information provided. **None of the items included in this repository form a part of the Heroku Services.**

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Prerequisites